tlawrence3/Tasmanian-Devil/docs/Installation.rst

 		* https://www.anaconda.com/download/
 	- Create a conda environment:
 		* https://conda.io/docs/user-guide/tasks/manage-environments.html
-	- Then install Gurobi using conda:
+	- Then install Gurobi using conda from within the conda environment:
 		* conda install gurobipy
 	- Then install a Gurobi academic key from their website usirng grbketkey
 	- conda uninstall scipy